Trinidad & Tobago Country Statistics

 TRINIDAD AND TOBAGO ECONOMY

 Trinidad and Tobago (T&T) has the largest economy in the Caribbean Community (CARICOM) and its energy sector is the main driver of economic growth.
 With a history of oil production going back over 100 years, T&T’s oil output has been declining for several years, and in 2020 the country lost its status as the region’s major oil-producer with the commencement of oil production in Guyana.
 During the early 1990s increased production and utilisation of natural gas saw the energy sector evolve from being oil-dominant to a natural gas-dominant sector.
 While T&T has long been home to the Caribbean’s leading manufacturing sector, natural gas has spurred an even more impressive industrialisation thrust over the last four decades that made the country one of the hemisphere’s leading producers and exporters of liquified natural gas (LNG) and petrochemicals.
-Although natural gas production has fallen off from the highs of 2009 and 2010, a modest recovery in output that began in 2022 is expected to continue through to 2027.
+Although natural gas production has fallen off from the highs of 2009 and 2010, there was a modest recovery in 2022.
+No substantial increase in gas output is expected before 2027.

 After reaching a 10-year high of 5.7 percent in 2020, the average annual unemployment rate declined thereafter, as restrictions were rolled back and economic conditions improved.
-The unemployment rate fell to 5.4 percent in 2021 and 4.9 percent in 2022.
-T&T’s performance on the Corruption Perception Index improved marginally in 2022, with a score of 42 out of 100 (rank: 77 out of 180) up from 41 out of 100 (rank: 82 out of 180) the previous year.
+The unemployment rate averaged 4 percent in 2023.
+T&T’s performance on the Corruption Perception Index saw no improvement in 2023, as the score remained unchanged at 42 out of 100 (rank: 76 out of 180).

 The T&T dollar is not pegged to the United States (US) dollar like those of other regional economies but operates under a managed float foreign exchange system in which the Central Bank of Trinidad and Tobago (CBTT) intervenes in markets to prevent significant spikes in inflation and other economic volatilities.
 The system is managed in such a way that changes in the exchange rate are minimal.
-The average annual TT$/US$ exchange rate of 6.7800 in 2019, increased to 6.7811 in 2021 before falling to 6.7776 in 2022.
+The average annual TT$/US$ exchange rate of 6.7811 in 2021, decreased to 6.7777 in 2022 before increasing slightly to 6.7789 in 2023.
 The dollar value of T&T’s foreign reserves generally sees moderate fluctuations with perhaps more decreases than increases.
-Similarly, the import cover that the reserves provide changes marginally, and stood at 8.5 months in May 2023.
+Similarly, the import cover that the reserves provide changes marginally, and stood at 6.7 months in April 2024.

 T&T has close relationships with its fellow Caribbean states and has maintained healthy relations with countries in the Western hemisphere and across the world.
-In 2022 most of the country’s imports came from the Unites States, China and the European Union (EU), while imports from CARICOM increased strongly.
-Similarly, the period saw increased exports to its traditional markets, the US, EU and CARICOM.
+In 2023, most of the country’s imports came from the Unites States, China, Brazil, Netherlands, UK and Canada.
+For the same period, the US, Belgium, the Netherlands, China and Guyana were the top five countries that T&T exported to.

 Go to top